njsmith/zs/doc/format.rst

   contents of a ZS file, regardless of storage details like compression mode, block size, index fanout, etc.

-* Codec (16 bytes): A null-padded string specifying the codec (compression method) used.
+* Codec (16 bytes): A null-padded ASCII string specifying the codec (compression method) used.
 Currently defined codecs include:

   * ``none``: Block payloads are stored in raw, uncompressed form.